lorrainemakuyana/react-notepad/README.md

     }
 ```

-### React Props
+## React Props
 Props help modify the way that components work.
+Props cannot be changed by the receiving component.
 Props are passed in as function parameters that can then be accessed by object dot operations.
 This reduces the need to create different instances of the same component with different properties.
 For example, for a contact list with properties name, image, phone and email per user, the props object helps to create different user properties for each contact given the properties are passed in as attributes to the Contact Component.
 Here's how:

 ```